M3canixx/M3canixx/README.md

 ## Current projects 🔭

-- Behavioral Analysis in an artificial environment (6 months) (Deep Learning / Python)
+- Behavior Analysis in an artificial environment (6 months) (Deep Learning / Python)
 - Discord Bot (JS)

 ## How to reach me 📫